Feyerabend/vm/vm1/README.md

 ## portability

 One of the many praised features of virtual machines is enabling *portability of code*.
-You can try another version of the virtual machine in "alternate-vm.html", which you can run in your browser.
+You can try another version of the virtual machine in

+1. "alternate-vm.html", which you can run in your browser.
 Copy to the desktop and double-click, check through the developer option in your browser the output from "console.log".
-(Another stripped and rudimentary implementation is in "alternate-vm.py", which you can run if Python >3.10 is installed; or "alternate-vm.php" in PHP.)
+2. Another stripped and rudimentary implementation is in "alternate-vm.py", which you can run if Python >3.10 is installed
+3. Or use "alternate-vm.php" in PHP.

-You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. *The code for the program then can remain the same.*
-Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere,"[^any] that kind of illustrates that idea.
+You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. *The code for the program then can remain the same.* Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere,"[^any] that kind of illustrates that idea.

 [^any]: See https://en.wikipedia.org/wiki/Write_once,_run_anywhere